tomasvvv/tomasvvv.github.io/tidyroll-legal/support.md

 ### Is my data private?
 Yes.
 Tidy Roll has no accounts or servers, collects no personal data, and your photos never leave your device.
-See our Privacy Policy at [PRIVACY POLICY URL].
+See our [Privacy Policy](https://tomasvvv.github.io/tidyroll-legal/privacy/).

 ## Contact